tonymullen/matrio/README.md

 <img src="/images/matrio_board.png" alt="board" width="450"/>

 A total of six trays for each suit are laid out in colums (lower left) and rows (upper right).
-A 3 by 3 grid (lower right) is where player's *dot markers* are placed to calculate scores.
+A 3 by 3 grid (lower right) is where players' *dot markers* are placed to calculate scores.

 ## Playing the game